-function, which is defined in nrn-5.4/src/nrnoc/fadvance.c (UNIX/Linux).
+Basic initialization in NEURON is accomplished with the finitialize() function, which is defined in nrn-x.x/src/nrnoc/fadvance.c (UNIX/Linux).
 This carries out several actions.

 - 1. t is set to 0 and the event queue is cleared (undelivered events from the previous run are thrown away). - 2.
-Variables that receive a random stream (the list defined by Random.play statements) are set to values picked from the appropriate random distributions. - 3.
-All internal structures that depend on topology and geometry are updated and chosen solvers are made ready. - 4.
-The controller for Vector.play variables is initialized.
-The controller makes use of the discrete event system for Vector.play specifications that define transfer times for a step function in terms of dt or a time Vector.

-Discrete events at time t = 0 (i.e. the appropriate Vector.play events) are delivered.

-5. If finitialize() was called with an argument v\init, the membrane potential potential v in every compartment is set to the value v\init with a statement equivalent to forall for $(x) v(x) = v{init}$ recalculation of the reversal potentials for those ions.
-Finally, all other mechanism INITIAL blocks are called.
+Variables that receive a random stream (the list defined by Random.play() statements) are set to values picked from the appropriate random distributions. - 3.
+All internal structures that depend on topology and geometry are updated, and chosen solvers are made ready. - 4.
+The controller for Vector.play() variables is initialized.
+The controller makes use of the event delivery system for Vector.play() specifications that define transfer times for a step function in terms of dt or a time Vector. - Events at time t = 0 (e.g. appropriate Vector play() events) are delivered. - 5.
+If finitialize() was called with an argument v{init} , the membrane potential v{init} in every compartment is set to the value v{init} with a statement equivalent to

+'''

+forall for (x) v(x) = v{init}

+'''

 6. The INITIAL block of every inserted mechanism in every segment of every section is called.
-This includes the INITIAL blocks of POINT\PROCESS mechanisms (discussed later in this chapter under INITIAL blocks in NMODL).
+This includes point processes as well as distributed mechanisms (see INITIAL blocks in NMODL later in this chapter).
 The order in which mechanisms are initialized depends on whether any mechanism has a USEION statement or WRITES an ion concentration.

-Ion initialization is performed first, including calculation of reversal potentials.
-Then mechanisms that WRITE an ion concentration are initialized.
-This necessitates
+Ion initialization is performed first, including calculation of equilibrium potentials.
+Then mechanisms that WRITE an ion concentration are initialized; this necessitates recalculation of the equilibrium potentials for any affected ions.
+Finally, all other mechanism INITIAL blocks are called.

 Apart from these constraints, the call order of user-defined mechanisms is currently defined by the alphabetic list of mod file names or the order of the mod file arguments to nrnivmodl (or mknrndll).
 However one should avoid sequence-dependent INITIAL blocks.
-Thus if the INITIAL block of one mechanism needs the values of variables another mechanism, the values of the latter should be assigned before finitialize() is executed.
+Thus if the INITIAL block of one mechanism needs the values of variables another mechanism, the latter should be assigned before finitialize() is executed.

 If extracellular mechanisms exist, their vext states are initialized to 0 before any other mechanism is initialized.
-Therefore, for every mechanism that computes an ELECTRODE\CURRENT, v\init refers to both the internal potential and the membrane potential.
+Therefore, for every mechanism that computes an ELECTRODE_CURRENT, v_init refers to both the internal potential and the membrane potential.